nashville-software-school/aws-deployment-instructions/README.md

 Select your environment.
 In the navigation pane, choose **Request Logs**.
 When Elastic Beanstalk finishes processing the logs, choose **Download**.

+You can terminate your Elastic Beanstalk environment with `eb terminate`.
+This will tear down all the AWS resources you have deployed.

 ## Deploying Your Django Application with AWS Elastic Beanstalk

 Before trying to deploy your Django application with AWS Elastic Beanstalk, it is worth working through a